 Section 5.

-All applications for membership shall be made on the approved application form, etc.
+All applications for membership, except Applications for reinstatement, shall be made on the approved application form, etc.

 Section 6.

 The Membership Committee shall consider applications in he order of receipt by the Secretary of the Club who shall mark and date and time of receipt on the application.
 Applications for reinstatement will be processed prior to other applications and require completion of a reinstatement application and payment of the current application fee (equal to annual dues).
+Reinstatement Applicants are not required to have sponsors but are required to attend an interview with the Membership Committee.
 Only two (2) reinstatements will be allowed in a 12-month period unless there are no other applicants on the wait list.

 The following may apply for reinstatement: